… about right, rong and enliten-mint

 The truth is all-encompassing, thus, limitless, thus, unknowable to the human mind.
 It must be knowable to someone, otherwise, what’s the point?
 It is my fear of the unknown that urges me wanting/needing to know, which prevents me from seeing the truth….
 The all there is, is here, permanently.

-Per definition, enlightenment is something, a situation, a moment when we suddenly know something we didn’t know before.
-There is so much more than we don’t know than what we know, so, how can we recognise it, let alone, understand it?
+Per definition, enlightenment is something, a situation, a moment when we suddenly know something unknown to us before.
+There is so much more that we don’t know than what we know, so, how can we recognise it, let alone, understand it?

 What can we do to find enlightenment?
 Meditate, be vegetarian, go to seminars or follow a guru?
 Even this may help, still, after one found it, how could, would one know that one found it?
 What does enlightenment look like?